-Common stock valuation methodology
+Common stock valuation methodology prior to our IPO

-We obtained third-party valuations of our common stock as of the dates on which our board of directors granted equity awards.
-On August 1, 2017, June 24, 2018 and June 24, 2019, we used third party valuations of our common stock prepared using the income approach, which focuses on the income-producing capability of a business.
+We obtained contemporaneous third-party valuations of our common stock as of the dates on which our board of directors granted equity awards.
+In August 2017, June 2018, June 2019 and September 2020, we used third party valuations of our common stock prepared using the income approach, which focuses on the income-producing capability of a business.
 The income approach estimates value based on the expectation of future cash flows that a company will generate such as cash earnings, cost savings, tax deductions, and the proceeds from disposition.
 These cash flows are discounted to the present using a rate of return that incorporates the risk-free rate for the use of funds, the expected rate of inflation, and risks associated with the particular investment.
 The selected discount rate is generally based on rates of return available from alternative investments of similar type, quality, and risk.
-Once the value of our Company was estimated it was allocated to our common shares using the Option Pricing Method, or OPM.
+Once the value of our company was estimated it was allocated to our common shares using the Option Pricing Method, or OPM.
 This approach allows for the allocation of a company's equity value among the various equity capital owners (preferred and common stockholders).
-The OPM uses the preferred shareholders' liquidation preferences, participation rights, dividend policy, and conversion rights to determine how proceeds from a liquidity event shall be distributed among the various ownership classes at a future date.
-These third-party valuations resulted in valuations of our common stock of \$0.14 as of August 1, 2017, \$0.17 as of March 31, 2018, \$0.44 as of October 20, 2018 and \$0.66 as of June 24, 2019.
+The OPM uses the preferred stockholders' liquidation preferences, participation rights, dividend policy, and conversion rights to determine how proceeds from a liquidity event shall be distributed among the various ownership classes at a future date.